Jamia Masjid, Srinagar: 1931 Kashmir agitation

-During the 1931 Kashmir agitation, a funeral was held for 22 muslim rioters that were taken to Jamia Masjid after the Dogra police opened fire at them.
-The bodies of the victims were laid in the shrine compound of Khawaja Naqashband Sahab Khawaja Bazar Srinagar where Sheikh Abdullah, Mirwaiz Maulvi Muhammad Yusuf Shah and other leaders started delivering speeches against Dogra Maharaja Hari Singh.
+During the 1931 Kashmir agitation, a funeral was held in the Jamia Masjid for 22 Kashmiri Muslim protestors who were killed by the Dogra police.
+The bodies of the victims were laid in the shrine compound of Khawaja Naqashband Sahab in Khawaja Bazar, Srinagar where Sheikh Abdullah, maulvi Muhammad Yusuf Shah and other leaders delivered speeches against Dogra maharaja Hari Singh.

 Post 1947

 According to historian Mohammad Ishaq Khan, “Jamia Masjid has primarily played a significant part in imparting religious education.
 However, with the spread of modern education among Kashmiri Muslims, thanks to the efforts of Mirwaiz Ghulam Rasul Shah, the Masjid began to play a seminal role in the growth of political consciousness.
 Sheikh Muhammad Abdullah was, in fact, initiated into what I would call the mysteries of Kashmiri Muslim politics at Jamia Masjid by Mirwaiz Muhammad Yusuf Shah.”

-The Jamia Masjid has been a hot-bed of raging political discourse on the present turmoil in the state, and the politics that has unfolded in Kashmir has led to curbs and gags on congregations here.
+The Jamia Masjid has been a hot-bed of political discourse on the present turmoil in the state, and the politics that has unfolded in Kashmir has led to curbs and gags on congregations here.
 The mosque has also become a platform for people to debate and discuss the politics of the Kashmir conflict.

 Prolonged closure of the mosque came into effect in 2008 when the Amarnath land row erupted.
 The decision of the state government to prevent people from offering Friday prayers for weeks led to massive outrage, and was seen as an attempt to choke the rebellion whose epicentre was the areas of the old city, particularly around Jamia Masjid.

 During the Mehbooba Mufti-led coalition government, the mosque was again locked down for three months during the unrest of 2016, and again in 2017 and 2018 for different periods of time.

 2018 desecration

 On 28 December 2018, a group of masked young men stormed into the mosque with ISIS flags after Friday congregational prayers, when the mosque was nearly empty, and a video of the incident went viral on social media.
 The incident became highly publicised and provoked condemnation from a wide range of organisations and public figures, including the mosque's Mirwaiz and the chief minister of the state.
 A day to "purify" the mosque, and another to reiterate its importance and sanctity, were observed the following week.